craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-part-1-creating-a-dev-vm.md

 ___

+## My environment

+Right now, I am running this lab on my Desktop which is running Windows 10 latest.
+These tools are all cross-platform, so it makes sense I pick the one with the most firepower to save me time.
+My laptop may feature in later which is running Pop_OS! latest

 ## Vagrant

 Vagrant is (another) great tool by HashiCorp, it essentially allows you to produce a local development environment in a simple Infrastructure as Code style using a Ruby syntax.
 Local development is not something I am doing alot of these days, I would say I am more in the Part 3 of this series camp, where I have an environment I can test deployments to in Azure, but nonetheless, if you are developing locally, then Vagrant might be the answer you are looking for.